 You can always move bedtime earlier if your baby or toddler is showing signs of tiredness earlier than normal.
 Keeping them up longer is a sure way to have a party pooper on your hands.

-I hope this guide is helpful for you, as you plan your next adventure.
+I hope these baby sleep travel tips have helpful for you, as you plan your next adventure.
 Most importantly, HAVE FUN!
 These are the memories that your children will look back on and cherish more than anything.
 If you’re struggling with sleep when you get home, just reach out.
 There’s nothing we can’t fix with a few easy steps.

 For the tired mama….